 With dilation playing a central role in many of our sisters’ journeys to penetration, it makes sense to understand if having a hymen will be a hindrance.

-For those who are still new to their journey to use a dilator, it needs to be able to go past where your hymen is, although having an intact hymen can make it harder, as the dilators will stretch it rather than rupture it; it doesn’t mean that it is impossible.
+For those who are still new to their journey to use a dilator, it needs to be able to go past your hymen.
+Having an intact hymen can make it harder, as the dilators will stretch it rather than rupture it; it doesn’t mean it is impossible.

 So, should being offered hymen surgery be a red flag when talking to health professionals about vaginismus support?

 Still, I would recommend that when discussing your vaginismus journey with your doctor, you pay attention to how quickly they are to recommend surgery over other forms of recovery.
-If this is a go-to option as per the doctor’s professional opinion without getting curious about the details or you case, this could signal that they’re looking to book more surgeries rather than to find the most helpful approach for you.
+If this is a go-to option per the doctor’s professional opinion, without getting curious about the details or your case, it could signal they’re looking to book more surgeries rather than find the most helpful approach for you.

 A red flag indeed!

-The Cycle of Pain can be deepened in different ways, from surgery to the constant use of numbing creams when using dilators.
-It can cause people to believe that the contractions aren’t happening and ‘push through’, causing the body to keep fighting.
+The Cycle of Pain can be deepened in different ways, from surgery to the constant use of numbing creams during dilator use.
+It can cause people to believe the contractions aren’t happening and ‘push through’, prolonging the fight.
 This can mean that when you finally decide to use dilators or try penetrative sex without it, you may find that the resistance and pain are worse.
 The best way to learn to relax through your vaginismus is to learn your body’s natural reactions.

 Because of this, it is important to recognize the risk that having a hymenectomy is massive and may make overcoming vaginismus even harder, as you’re now trying to reverse the damage as well as the surgery on top of reconciling your experiences that led to vaginismus in the first place.